 The main living room and kitchen overlook Devonshire Park and capture the afternoon and evening sun in spectacular style.
 It is certainly a romantic retreat at the top of the building making it just perfect for couples.
-There are bath robes provided in the main bedroom and the bathroom has a twin Jacuzzi bath, great for a leisurely bath toasted with champagne of course!
+There are bath robes provided in the main bedroom and the bathroom has a twin Jacuzzi bath (along with a wall mounted shower), great for a leisurely bath toasted with champagne of course!
 The main bedroom is fitted with a king sized bed and is a bright spacious room that really makes the most of the views over the town and to Devonshire Park.
 The second bedroom is fitted with twin beds and is a really attractive room presented with much flair.

 Beach towels are also provided for your convenience and it is a gentle three minute stroll to the seaside promenade

 The Duke's Apartment shares the townhouse with both Keesha House Apartment and the Devonshire Apartment both of which are also shown on our website.
 For a party of up to ten friends the three apartments could combine really well.
 If this is of interest do let us know.